-The effects of preload scatter due to friction variables during assembly are the same for eccentric joints as for concentric joints, described in Section 6 5.1.2.1.
+The effects of preload scatter due to friction variables during assembly are the same for eccentric joints as for concentric joints, and are described in Section 6.

 Preload Loss

-Embedding, as described in Section 6.4.25.1.3.2, mainly occurs after preloading but before external loading is applied.
+Embedding, as described in Section 6.4.2, mainly occurs after preloading but before external loading is applied.
 The amount of embedding preload loss for an eccentric joint can be calculated as for a concentric joint from,